zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 to generate a certificate and keystore for the local CA, API Mediation Layer, and services.

 This script is stored in [scripts/apiml_cm.sh](https://github.com/zowe/api-layer/blob/master/scripts/apiml_cm.sh).
-It is a UNIX shell script that can be executed by Bash or z/OS Shell.
-For Windows, install Bash by going to the following link: [cmder](http://cmder.net/).
+This UNIX shell script can be executed by Bash or z/OS Shell.

+* For Windows, install Bash by going to the following link: [cmder](http://cmder.net/).

 #### Generate certificates for localhost